Skip to main content

 diagnosticMalloc✗retains tracking

-Adaptive allocators are the right default for application code.
-They participate in leak tracking in debug and profile builds and disappear entirely in release builds.
+Adaptive allocators are the right default for most code They participate in leak tracking in debug and profile builds and disappear entirely in release builds, so there is no overhead.

-Diagnostic allocators retain tracking regardless of build mode.
-Use them only when you need to investigate leaks that reproduce exclusively in release builds — they introduce measurable overhead and should not be used as general-purpose allocators.
+Diagnostic allocators retain tracking in all build modes.
+Use them only when you need to investigate leaks that reproduce exclusively in release builds — they carry measurable overhead and are not suitable as general-purpose allocators.

 Enabling Tracking